msuscens/Crypto-Coin-MarketCap/README.md

 Project Status:  The project is under development but is functional, using live API data.

 Next Steps:
-  i) Refine styling of the index and coin details page ii) Add an Exchange Search onto the home page - that takes user to 'exchange details' page.
+  i) Refine styling of the index, coin details, and exchange details pages.

 The code is organised as follows:
 - interfaceAPI.js   : Obtains the application data (via API calls), handling missing data and